dougeby/IntuneDocs/intune-azure/manage-apps/deploy-apps.md

 |End users install available apps from web-based Company Portal|Yes|Yes|

 > [!NOTE]
-> Currently, you can assign apps to Android, Windows 10 Mobile, and Windows 10 desktop devices that are not enrolled with Intune.
+> Currently, you can assign iOS and Android apps (both line of business and store-purchased) to devices that are not enrolled with Intune.

 ## How to assign an app